Just Dance 2017: Just Dance Unlimited

 Just Dance Unlimited is a subscription-based service for accessing a streaming library of songs from previous Just Dance games, and new songs that are exclusive to the service.
-A three-month subscription to Just Dance Unlimited is included as part of a higher-priced version of the game, also known as the "Gold Edition".
-The PAL version of the game includes three months of Just Dance Unlimited, just like the Gold Edition.
-All exclusive tracks are also playable on the Unlimited mode of 2016.
-The 2017 game supports Just Dance Unlimited on eighth-generation consoles, on PC, and on Nintendo Switch.
+A three-month subscription to Just Dance Unlimited was included as part of a higher-priced version of the game, also known as the "Gold Edition".
+The PAL version of the game included three months of Just Dance Unlimited, just like the Gold Edition.
+All exclusive tracks were also playable on the Unlimited mode of 2016.
+The 2017 game supported Just Dance Unlimited on eighth-generation consoles, on PC, and on Nintendo Switch until July 3, 2023.
 This feature is not available in the Chinese version of the game.

 Songs exclusive to Just Dance Unlimited include:

 Note: The Alternate routines available via Just Dance Unlimited are tie-ins with various franchises, with "Chiwawa" being a tie-in with Barbie for the movie Barbie: Video Game Hero and "Wake Me Up Before You Go-Go" being a tie-in with The Emoji Movie, which features the Just Dance Now app in a scene.